Olga Prinku

 Olga’s first book, Dried Flower Embroidery: An Introduction to the Art of Flowers on Tulle, was published by Quadrille in 2021.

 In recognition of her unique contribution to contemporary craft, Olga was a finalist in the QEST Sanderson Rising Star Awards in 2024 and the SCAF Emerging Artist Awards in 2023.
-Her work has been featured in the Michelangelo Foundation’s Homo Faber Guide since 2022 and her craft has been exhibited nationally and internationally.
+Her work has been featured in the Michelangelo Foundation’s Homo Faber Guide since 2022, and her craft has been exhibited nationally and internationally.

-In 2024 she had her first solo exhibition, at the National Trust property Hidcote in the Cotswolds.
+In 2024, she had her first solo exhibition at the National Trust property Hidcote in the Cotswolds.
 She has been part of group exhibitions at venues including Collect and Future Icons Selects in London; Homo Faber in Venice; and the Bedford Gallery in Walnut Creek, California.

 She has been a mentor for the Hand & Lock Prize for Embroidery for the last three years, and a guest tutor at the Métiers d'Art Embroidery Fellowship at Highgrove.